Back to California

 Plain English Breakdown

-The official source does not provide details on what constitutes violations or their legal consequences.
+The official source material does not provide specific details on funding amounts or penalties for violations, leaving these points uncertain.

 Industrial Decarbonization and Energy Efficiency Program